dotnet/coreclr/Documentation/building/linux-instructions.md

 Docker Images
 =============

+These instructions might fall stale often enough as we change our images as our requirements change.
+The table below is just a quick refernce view of the images we use in different build scenarios.
+The ones that we use for our our official builds can be found in [the platform matrix](../../eng/platform-matrix.yml) of our Azure DevOps builds under the `container` key of the platform you plan to build.

 | OS                          | Target Arch     | Image location                                                                                      | crossrootfs location | Clang Version |
 | --------------------------- | --------------- | --------------------------------------------------------------------------------------------------- | -------------------- | ------------- |
 | Ubuntu 16.04                | x64             | `mcr.microsoft.com/dotnet-buildtools/prereqs:ubuntu-16.04-30f6673-20190814211612`                   | -                    | -             |